Close Close

 Dr. Patrick F. Leahy joined Monmouth University as president on August 1, 2019.
 He was unanimously selected by the Board of Trustees and members of the Presidential Search Committee following a comprehensive nationwide search.

-As chair of the Bruce Springsteen Archives & Center for American Music, Leahy has announced plans to build a $45 million, 30,000-square-foot-building, designed to celebrate the history of American music, and has helped to launch the American Music Honors, a major fundraising event that brings legendary performers to campus, and garnering international media coverage.
+As chair of the Bruce Springsteen Archives & Center for American Music, Leahy has announced plans to build a $47 million, 30,000-square-foot-building, designed to celebrate the history of American music, and has helped to launch the American Music Honors, a major fundraising event that brings legendary performers to campus, and garnering international media coverage.

 During his tenure, Monmouth University has welcomed its most diverse and academically prepared classes in the school’s history, setting new year-over-year benchmarks in almost all enrollment measures.
-At the same time, nearly 50% of the first-year class are FLI (first-generation and/or low-income) students.
-This integration of excellence and access has enabled Monmouth to reach its highest ever “U.S. News & World Report ranking, jumping 11 places from 28 to 17 in three years, while being recognized as an Innovative School.
+At the same time, more than 50% of the first-year class are FLI (first-generation and/or low-income) students.
+Through this integration of excellence and access, Monmouth has reached its highest ever U.S. News & World Report ranking, climbing 13 places from 28 to 15 during his tenure, and a Social Mobility rank rocketing 44 spots since the measure was introduced in 2023.
 Recognition for Monmouth’s upward academic trajectory has included accolades in Washington Monthly’s “Master’s University” and “Best Bang for the Buck Colleges: Northeast” lists; in Money magazine’s “Best Colleges for Your Money;” in the Forbes list of “America’s Top Colleges;” and on Princeton Review’s “Best Colleges” list.

 Expanding graduate studies, Leahy has championed two new doctoral programs, including the Doctor of Occupational Therapy, which enrolled its first class in 2021, and the Doctor of Social Work in Human Rights Leadership, which welcomed its first cohort in 2023.
 The University now boasts four doctoral programs.

 Leahy has also made investment in student-facing campus facilities a priority, with recent examples including new facilities for: the Intercultural Center; the Linda Grunin Simulation Lab and Learning Center, a joint partnership between Monmouth University and Monmouth Medical Center, at the Monmouth Graduate Center; five new state-of-the-art Occupational Therapy Laboratories; the Parton Broadcasting Center, located on the second floor of the OceanFirst Bank Center; and the new Center for Entrepreneurship, located within the Leon Hess Business School in Bey Hall.
 In addition, Leahy has transformed the University’s marquee building—the Great Hall—into a welcoming, vibrant, student-friendly space, which includes the construction of the Parson Café and renovations designed to replicate the reading rooms of our nation’s most historic libraries.
-Despite the significant investment in the campus, the University’s outstanding debt was reduced to practically zero over this time.
+Despite the significant investment in the campus, the University’s long-term outstanding debt was reduced to zero over this time.

 He has also engaged Monmouth in national conversations on racial justice.
 With the full support of the Board of Trustees, the University removed Woodrow Wilson’s name from its signature administrative center, and established a permanently endowed Diversity Initiatives Fund, with an initial allocation of $3 million.
 In 2021, Leahy secured funding to launch the Social Justice Academy, an initiative operating out of The School of Education to provide direct support to K-12 school systems in Monmouth and Ocean counties for their ongoing social justice education and curriculum development efforts.